49 Notable alumni of

 -

-James Patrick Clements is the 15th president of Clemson University in Clemson, South Carolina.
-He assumed office on December 31, 2013, after being president of West Virginia University for five years.
-Prior to his presidency, he was the provost and vice president of academic affairs for Towson University.
+James Patrick Clements is an American academic administrator who served as the 15th president of Clemson University in Clemson, South Carolina.
+He assumed office on December 31, 2013, after serving as the president of West Virginia University for five years and as the provost and vice president of academic affairs for Towson University.

 -